jrossmanjr/zerocar/README.md

 -------------------------------------------------------------------------------------------------------------------------
 Future
-- want to harden the OS to make it mostly read only if able to help with SD card corruption
+- want to harden the OS to make it mostly read only -- to help with SD card corruption